Karan9512/school_rbac/README.md

 This dashboard employs **Role-Based Access Control (RBAC)** to ensure each user has a tailored experience, enhancing both security and usability.
 The integration of Supabase provides a powerful backend for data management, ensuring efficiency and scalability.

 ---

-Feel free to customize further based on your preferences! 😊